Flipping the Script on Criminal Justice Risk Assessment: An actuarial model for assessing the risk the federal sentencing system poses to defendants: Introduction

 \section{Introduction}

 Algorithmic risk assessment instruments are used within the criminal justice system in settings such as pretrial release, bail determinations, sentencing, and parole supervision \cite{garrett2019assessing,Viljoen2019-zj,administrative2011overview, cohen2018federal, Bao2021-uc}.
 The objective of a risk assessment instrument is to estimate the likelihood that an individual will face an adverse outcome.
 In the pretrial context, risk assessment instruments generally predict to what degree an individual is at risk of committing a new crime or failing to appear at future court dates if they were to be released on some conditions as opposed to being detained until their court date \cite{mdemichele2018public}.
 In this context, these risk predictions inform whether someone should be released pre-trial and, if so, under what conditions.
 In the context of sentencing, recidivism predictions can influence the sentence a person receives.
 Once a person has been incarcerated, similar recidivism prediction tools are often used to influence whether they will be released on parole or to justify levels of parole supervision \cite{Brennan2009-ph}.
-In every instance in criminal justice settings of which we are aware, the intended purpose of the risk assessment instrument is to estimate the risk posed by the defendant.
-For example, the estimated likelihood of re-arrest is often communicated as the risk the accused person poses to public safety.
-However, there is substantial evidence that the system also poses risks to the defendant.
-These risks include being denied pretrial release, receiving a sentence disproportionately lengthy for the given conviction, and being wrongfully convicted \cite{Digard2019-eo, schmitt2016overview, garrett2020wrongful}.
-A tool that reverses the goal and estimates the risks posed by the system to the individual could be used to prepare defense attorneys to best defend their clients, warn individuals who are likely to be treated unjustly by the system, notify judges about the risk to ensure cases receive appropriate review, and inform post-sentencing motions for compassionate release.
-However, to our knowledge, no such tool exists.